changesets/changesets/packages/assemble-release-plan/README.md

 This is useful primarily for testing within the changesets project, and when you cannot run commands within the repository you want a release plan for (some CI cases).

-For most cases, you should use `@changesets/get-release-plan` which will read local changelog files, config, and workspaces, to assemble the release plan from.
+For most cases, you should use `@changesets/get-release-plan` which will read local changeset files, config, and workspaces, to assemble the release plan from.